actions/importer-labs/jenkins/4-custom-transformers.md

 ## Custom transformers for runners

-Finally, we can use custom transformers to dictate which runners converted workflows should use.
-To do this we will need to answer the following questions:
+Finally, you can use custom transformers to dictate which runners the converted workflows should use.
+To do this, answer the following questions:

 1. What is label of the runner in Jenkins to update?
     - __TeamARunner__